Sree Poornathrayeesa Temple: Temple structure

 The temple is designed in accordance with Kerala temple architecture.
 A major fire occurred in 1920, which destroyed much of the original structure, particularly the sanctum sanctorum which was built extensively in wood.
 This led to redesigning the temple in concrete, for the first time in Kerala.
-Designed by the illustrious architect Sri Eachara Warrier, the temple was redesigned with concrete structure, covered cleverly with copper plates, wooden panels and granite tiles to recreate the traditional structure feeling.
+Designed by the illustrious architect Eachara Warrier, the temple was redesigned with concrete structure, covered cleverly with copper plates, wooden panels and granite tiles to recreate the traditional structure feeling.

 The side walls of the sanctum sanctorum were heavily decorated with large brass sheets with statutes of gods and goddess, while the roof is covered with copper sheets, while the entrances of sanctum sanctorum were covered with gold sheets.

-Architecture

 The first floor of the two-storied gopuram consists of a mandapam (Dias), and eight carved wooden pillars support the mandapam.

-Famous Festivals
+Festivals

 Ambalam Kathi Ulsavam is a unique festival which is observed to commemorate this incident.
 Thousands of devotees gather at the temple on this special day which falls in the month of Thulam.
 After the evening deeparadhana, they set fire to camphor arranged around the temple.
 All the lamps are lit and it gives off a feeling that the entire temple is on fire.

 However, this is not the only festival in this temple.
 The Vrishchikolsavam, which is in late November, is the main festival at this temple.

 Vrishchika Ulsavam is a festival which usually starts in November–December every year.
-The festival lasts for eight days, with events running 24/7.
+The festival lasts for eight days.
 Events feature traditional folk art forms such as Ottan Thullal, Kathakali, thayambaka, Chenda melam, katcheri, maddala ppattu, kombu pattu, and kuzhal pattu.
 Stalls are set up in front of and behind the temple selling food and various articles.

 Apart from this, the temple also hosts two other main festivals and other small celebrations as well every year.
-The birthday of Sree Poornathrayeesha falls on "Uthram" Nakshathra of the Malayalam month Kumbham (February–March), which is preceded by Para Utsavam, where people give special offerings to the temple.
-Every year in August–September, there is another festival called Mooshari Utsavam in commemoration of the sculptor who had moulded the divine image of Sree Poornathrayeesan.
+The birthday of Poornathrayeesha falls on "Uthram" Nakshathra of the Malayalam month Kumbham (February–March), which is preceded by Para Utsavam, where people give special offerings to the temple.
+Every year in August–September, there is another festival called Mooshari Utsavam in commemoration of the sculptor who had moulded the divine image of Poornathrayeesan.
 It is believed the sculptor himself merged with the divine to give life to the amazing mould of Poornathrayeesha, which is still used in the sanctum.

 Lakshmi Naryana Vilakku, Uthram Vilakku and Thulam Ombath Utsavam are other main celebrations every year.